Ulsan: History

-Stone tools found at the Mugeo-dong Ok-hyeon archaeological site indicate that Ulsan was inhabited by humans at least as early as the Paleolithic Era.
+Stone tools found at the Mugeo-dong Ok-hyeon archaeological site indicate that Ulsan was inhabited by humans at least as early as the Paleolithic era.
 Other findings indicate human inhabitation in the Neolithic Era.
 Ulsan also contains a substantial number of settlement remains from the Bronze Age.
 During the Jinhan confederacy, Ulsan was a site of iron mining and production.
 In the Later Silla period, Ulsan served as an important port for the economic hub of Gyeongju, and likely saw the import of luxury Persian goods such as silver, glass, and peacock tails.

-In 1592, the future Port of Ulsan was the site of a major battle when warrior monks joined citizen soldiers in resisting Japanese invasion.
+In 1592, the future port-town of Ulsan was the site of a major battle when warrior monks joined citizen soldiers in resisting Japanese invasion.
 On January 29, 1598, a combined military operation between Korea and China tried to besiege the castle, but failed as reinforcements from Japan came to delay the fighting.
-Records from the Joseon Dynasty show that Ulsan was developed as a shipbuilding site as early as 1642.
+Records from the Joseon period show that Ulsan was developed as a shipbuilding site as early as 1642.

 Owing to the two World Wars, Ulsan began to grow as an industrial center.
 During this time it was part of Keishōnan-dō.
 In 1962, Ulsan was chosen to become a Special Industrial Zone and in the following year, it formally became a city.
-It went on to become one of the leading industrial cities of the world, similar to Detroit, Belfast, Bochum, Sheffield, Leipzig, Visakhapatnam, Dresden and Jamshedpur.
 The Hyundai Group and SK Group began setting up large businesses in Ulsan.
 Hyundai Heavy Industries established the shipyard in Ulsan and Hyundai Motor Company started there.
 Later on SK Energy developed an oil refinery and petrochemical hub there.
 Ulsan soon transformed into a modern metropolitan city.

-Geography
+On December 31, 1996, legislation on the promotion of Ulsan to a metropolitan city was declared.
+Ulsan was promoted to a metropolitan city on July 15, 1997.

+Geography, geology, ecology

+Geographically, Ulsan is located at the southeastern tip of the Korean Peninsula and the southern end of the Taebaek Mountains.
+The coastline, classified as a mountainous emergent coastline, exhibits relatively simple development and is adjacent to the East Sea.

-Ulsan is bounded on Busan.
+Ulsan is bounded on the south to Busan.
 Busan is 70 km to the south.

 Climate

-Ulsan has a monsoon-influenced humid subtropical climate (Köppen: Cfa/Cwa), with cold but dry winters, and hot, humid summers.
+Ulsan has a monsoon-influenced humid subtropical climate (Köppen: Cfa, bordering on Cwa), with cold but dry winters, and hot, humid summers.
 Monthly means range from 2.0 °C in January to 25.9 °C in August, with diurnal temperature ranges generally low.
 Its location on the Korean peninsula results in a seasonal lag.
 The warmest days occur in August and averaging very near 30 C. Precipitation is relatively low in the winter months, but there is high rainfall from April to September.